neuromti/tool-offspect/docs/source/develop.rst

 Developing Readouts
 *******************

-Currently implemented readouts can be found at :data:`~.VALID_READOUTS`.
+Currently implemented readouts can be found at :data:`~.ALL_RIOS`, although not all recording protocols might be supported.
+Each readout comes with a definition of its :class:`~.TraceAttributes`, i.e. a specific set of keys for the MetaData of each Trace.
+All keys should be restricted to :code:`str`.
+We recommend that each fields values are limited to :code:`str`, :code:`int`, :code:`float`, or :code:`List[str]`, :code:`List[int]`, :code:`List[float]`.
+They need to be stored in HDF5 which works best withs strings as keys and values.
+When annotations are being accessed, it sensible to :py:func:`~.decode` and :py:func:`~.encode` for safe parsing.

-Each readout comes with a definition of its :class:`~.TraceAttributes`, i.e. a specific set of keys and types for their required values.
-HDF5 can only store strings as keys and values.
-When annotations are being accessed, it sensible to :py:func`~.decode` and :py:func`~.encode` for safe parsing.
-In general, we recommend that the value types are limited to :code:`str`, :code:`int`,:code:`float`, or :code:`List` of said types.
+In general, it is the responsibility of the developer to add the respective list of valid keys for each readin / readout combination.

-It is the responsibility of the developer to add the respective definitions for each readin / readout combination.
-To allow for a clear organization, you can find the protocol handlers in the `input` folder.
+To allow for a clear organization, please put each protocol handlers in the `input` folder.
 There, each `readin` has its `readout` folder.
 In this lowest level, the handlers for the protocols are defined in their own modules, while the valid trace keys are defined in their `__init__.py`.
+See e.g. :py:data:`~offspect.input.tms.cmep.__init__.valid_keys`.
+Be aware that at least the :py:data:`~offspect.cache.readout.valid_trace_keys` always need to be implemented during the prepare_annotation specific for  this protocol.
+Please note also that across merged files  the TraceAnnotation values for some keys :py:data:`~offspect.cache.readout.must_be_identical_in_merged_file`, while others :py:data:`~offspect.cache.readout.can_vary_across_merged_files`.

 .. _developing the gui: